 Alternatively, if you’re an ace on Photoshop then assess whether you can edit that distracting element away in post-production.

-But if neither of those are options then get creative with your camera and opt to use a depth of field that helps blur out that road sign or ugly bin.
+But if neither of those is options then get creative with your camera and opt to use a depth of field that helps blur out that road sign or ugly bin.